Geritychina/HSChinese/README.md

 :pushpin: In future will be improved with more functionalities...<br>

-📌Asp.Net Core Web Application with Identity 📌 <br>
+📌Asp.Net Core Web Application with Identity and Role Authorization 📌 <br>

 Made with love by Gergana ™